newrelic/demo-apps/apm-lambda-convergence/README.md

 Project Structure
 -----------------

 This is the required folder and file structure for the deployment script to work correctly.
-Note the placement of the `newrelic-layer.zip` file, which is a non-standard deployment pattern as most would pull the layer at runtime.
-This is in place to avoid potential conflict in cases where an AWS account doesn't allow cross-account layer execution.

 ```
 .